Q. I'm in a different time zone. How will I participate in the course?

 A. The assignments will incorporate analog physical models that can be produced at home with a simple set of materials (see list above).
 Students will learn and practice how to make models by hand.

 Q. How will I participate in field trips, site visits and other group activities remotely?

-The remote course will supplement in-person site visits with virtual tours and relevant films.
+A. The remote course will supplant in-person site visits with virtual tours and relevant films.